List Of Festivals Celebrated In The Month Of May

 India is a country of festivals, people who believe in many religions live here and all religions have their own festivals.
-In this way, every day throughout the year is special for people who believe in some or the other religion.
+In this way, every day throughout the year is special for people who believe in some of the other religions.
 If you don’t care for the heat of summers in India then these big festivals are for you to enjoy in May.

 Sita Navami is celebrated as the incarnation day of Sita, the daughter of King Janak and Queen Sunayna of Mithila and the queen goddess of Ayodhya, also known as Janaki Navami.
 The incarnation day of Lord Rama, the husband of Mother Sita is celebrated on the month of Chaitra Shukla Navami or Rama Navami a month before.
 Just as Sri Rama Navami is important in Hindu society, so is Sita Navami.
 On the day of Sita Navami, by worshiping Mother Sita, you can easily overcome the difficulties as well as your mother’s diseases and family strife can be overcome.